-Do you share newsletters in your studio?
-Please enjoy this guest post by the one and only ViolinJudy, Judy Naillon, and learn how using newsletters to organize your thoughts and streamline communication with your music studio families creates efficiency, excellent communication skills, and parents who look forward to reading newsletters!
+Do you share studio newsletters with your music families?
+Please enjoy this guest post by Judy Naillon, and learn how using a studio newsletter to organize your thoughts and streamline communication with your music families creates efficiency, excellent communication skills, and informed parents who look forward to reading newsletters!

 We musicians tend to be creative, and we can also be a bit disorganized.
 That’s why it’s a great idea to give important information to your students in a monthly newsletter.
 We’ve all had that “Oops!” moment when we need to tell our students something important, but we remember the important thing the minute after the student leaves.